 Heathland SchoolAn outstanding trip in every respect - every student and member of staff loved every minute.
 Action packed and fascinating.
 Accommodation was excellent.
 I cannot recommend it highly enough.
 Just go!!

 St Pauls School for GirlsAna, was available at every stage of the process and in between.
 This was my first organised trip abroad and Diverse made the process so smooth.
 I am really grateful for all the support and advice given.

 Morna International SchoolLeanne has gone over and beyond to help organise this trip for us.
 Very efficient.

-No two Iceland itineraries are the same - if this sample itinerary for a school trip to Iceland is not quite what you want just Request a Quote and let us know what you'd prefer.
-Alternatively, get in touch on 0121 271 0121 or [email protected] to plan your ideal Iceland visit.
+No two Iceland itineraries are the same - if this sample itinerary is not quite right for you, just Request a Quote and let us know what you'd prefer.